ffraile/computer_science_tutorials/source/Introduction/tutorials/Reasoning with ChatGPT.md

-# Reasoning with ChatGPT
+# Reasoning with AI

 ## Introduction

-[ChatGPT](https://chat.openai.com/) is a conversational Artificial Intelligence (AI) assistant that can really step up your game in the world of programming, no matter what your current level is.
-In this Notebook we are going to explore the capabilities of ChatGPT and how it can be used to help you with your programming problems.
+Conversational Artificial Intelligence (AI) assistants like [ChatGPT](https://chat.openai.com/), [Gemini](https://gemini.google.com), or
+[Copilot](https://copilot.microsoft.com) are becoming increasingly popular tools that can really step up your game in the world of programming, no matter what your current level is.
+In this Notebook we are going to explore the capabilities of conversational AI and how it can be used to help you with your programming problems.
 As the online book, this section focuses on beginner level exercises, but the same principles can be applied to more advanced problems.

 One of the main goals of using AI assistance is to be practical and shift the focus from rote coding and theoretical